FrontEndDev-James/Strive-Fitness-App-iOS/README.md

       - Added an update email feature
       - Added an upload image feature to change profile picture
 ## Version 1.4
-  - The official name for the application is ...
+  - The official name for the application is Strive
   -